alfifrr/werent-backend/SWAGGER_DOCUMENTATION.md

 ## Conclusion

-The CamRent API documentation system provides a comprehensive, professional, and developer-friendly way to explore, test, and integrate with the API.
+The WeRent API documentation system provides a comprehensive, professional, and developer-friendly way to explore, test, and integrate with the API.
 With multiple interfaces, live testing capabilities, and extensive customization options, it serves both current development needs and future growth requirements.

 For questions or improvements to the documentation system, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file or contact the development team.